-- A. Textbook: - Del Carmen, Rolando V., Hemmens, Craig.
+- A. Textbook: - 1.
+Del Carmen, Rolando V., Hemmens, Craig.
 Criminal Procedure: Law and Practice.
 Tenth Edition.
-Cengage Publishing. - B. Class Attendance.
+Cengage Publishing. - 2.
+Mind Tap- Access WILL BE MANDATORY to complete tasks.
+Both can be purchases as a bundle with a loose leaf type textbook as well as an eBook. - B. Class Attendance.
 Students are expected to attend all classes in order to be successful in a course.
 The student may be administratively withdrawn from the course when absences become excessive as defined in the course syllabus.